Young people are the future

 The need for City Year London is more prevalent than ever.
 Children need to learn how to learn again.
 Young people need to have opportunities to develop their skills, challenge themselves and gain experience.
 We’re doing both at the same time.”

-Zipporah Kissi, Programme Manager, City Year London
+Zipporah Kissi, alum and ex-Programme Manager, City Year London